Once It's Online, It Can't Be Erased

 The Wayback Machine - The Internet's Library

 The "Wayback Machine," operated by the nonprofit Internet Archive, has been automatically saving web pages from around the world since 1996.
-As of 2024, over 866 billion pages have been preserved.
+Hundreds of billions of pages have been preserved.

 This means the homepage you created 10 years ago or the blog post you deleted 5 years ago may still be saved in the Wayback Machine.
 Simply enter a URL to view a page as it appeared at a specific point in the past.